Are essential oils safe for babies? Well, this answer requires a complicated answer.

 For this, we recommend diluting 1 drop per tsp of dilution oil, blending it thoroughly, then massaging it onto your infant’s body.

-A good massage can help relax a fussy infant and encourage them to peacefully go through the night (something every parent wishes for!).
+A good massage with lavender oil can help relax a fussy infant and encourage them to peacefully go through the night, something every parent wishes for!

 This is also great for relieving the swelling and itchiness of insect bites, along with other causes of itchiness.

-Its sweet scent is better than other orange oil varieties, because it is not phototoxic, so it will not result in a child’s skin irritation even when directly applied.
+Its sweet scent is better than other orange oil varieties, because it is not phototoxic, so it will not result in a baby’s skin irritation even when directly applied.

 6. Tea Tree